sethbrasile/personal-blog/content/posts/microsoft-copilot-365-copilot-copilot-plus-recall.md

 This is where my actual inner "conspiracy theorist" comes out.
 If you didn't want this feature, and I didn't want this feature...
 Who...
 Who did want this feature?

 I'm going to take a stab and say it's whoever also decided this database should be stored in plain text.
-I guarantee even if they "fix" this aspect, they will leave some other door open.
+I guarantee even if they "fix" this and encrypt this database in the future, they will still leave the door cracked open in some way.

 [privacy]: https://www.commerce.senate.gov/2023/7/smart-devices-appliances-with-hidden-microphones-cameras-must-be-disclosed-to-consumers